achang6/wallstory/README.md

 </p>

 <p>
-Will try to use vim for editing Python code, but in general it seems that I will continue to stray into using Idlex as it has numbered lines and has a friendly gui.
+Will try to use vim for editing Python code.
 I can see how vim would be able to navigate the file much faster, but it is still new territory so we'll see.
 I also have a hard time navigating in Ubuntu at all seeing as I have no idea where any files are.
+Need sleep.
+Then I'm going to have to jump into tutorials for a season or two.
 </p>